eyeamkd/Typescript-Educative.io/Module-2/lesson10.md

 *For the functions that return values based on condtions, their type is inferred by Typescript*

 **ReturnTypeFromPromise** is used to extract the return type from an asynchronous function, i.e a function that generally returns a Promise<T>, but this operator Mapped type gives the return type after resolving the promise

+## Custom Mapped Types

+Creating custom mapped type

+1) NonNullable Type

+type NonNullable<T> = [Property keyof T]: T[Property] extends null | undefined ? never : T

+type ModifiedDate<T> = T & {
+    dateModified: Date
+}